benfreking123/IllumineProject/content/Artificer.md

 ---
 An individual who collects, studies, and uses magickal items

-And individual with the ability to identify manifestations  (of spiritual concepts) in the [[Material Realm]] - maybe a different class
+And individual with the ability to identify manifestations  (of spiritual concepts) in the [[Material Plane]] - maybe a different class

 spiritual items/embodiments of spiritual concepts.
 - - -